All electronic waste is dismantled, categorised and processed through the appropriate ISO14001 audited channels.

 By processing the e-waste ourselves into the raw components (Reduce – Reuse- Recycle) we avoid additional logistics and handling charges for down-stream waste treatment.
 The size and scale of our operation allowed us to successfully process 85,000 televisions as part of the Ministry for the Environment national TV Take-back scheme.

 It is possible to recycle many parts of an IT system, particularly monitors, PCs, printers, laptops, mobile phones and servers.
-All products with exception of plastics are currently recycled within New Zealand, plastics are shipped to Australia and are broken down and reused to create products such as fence posts and benches.
+All products, including plastics are currently recycled within New Zealand and are broken down into components for resale or reuse as components for other product purposes.

 We initiated funding from the Government to do the first ever e-waste study in New Zealand.
 We were the first to apply for a Basel Permit to ship CRT Monitors offshore for disposal in an eco-friendly way.
 We were at the forefront of initiating and organising the first ever New Zealand e-Day where consumers were able to dispose of their computer waste for free.
 This helped to inspire a nation which has resulted in many other organisations like ours, Councils and Corporates being involved in running e-Days in other parts of New Zealand.